 Which standards apply?

-In addition, following standards can apply to employee exposure to beryllium:
+In addition, following general industry standards can apply to employee exposure to beryllium:

 • 29 CFR 1910.132 - personal protective equipment, general requirements - general industry